Ron Fairly: Oakland Athletics

 Fairly finished the 1976 season with the Oakland Athletics.
 In 15 games with Oakland, Fairly hit .239 with 3 home runs and 10 RBI, as the Athletics finished in second place in the American League West, ending their division title streak at five.
-On February 24, 1977, the A's traded Fairly to the Toronto Blue Jays for Mike Weathers and cash.
+On February 24, 1977, the A's traded Fairly to the expansion Toronto Blue Jays for Mike Weathers and cash.

 Toronto Blue Jays

 Fairly split the 1977 season between designated hitter, first base and the outfield, as he played in 132 games with Toronto, hitting .279 with a team leading 19 home runs and 64 RBI.
 He appeared in the 1977 Major League Baseball All-Star Game, as a pinch hitter, striking out against Tom Seaver.
-Fairly is the only player to have represented both Canadian MLB teams in the All-Star game.
+Fairly is the only player to have represented both Canadian MLB teams in the All-Star game, as well as the only player to play for both Canadian teams in their inaugural seasons.
 On December 8, the Blue Jays traded Fairly to the California Angels for Butch Alberts and Pat Kelly.